ctram/points-of-interest/README.txt

 ## Installation

 - Export Four Square API credentials into your environment.
-The following is an example; you should have access to the real credentials through some other means.
+The following is just an example.
+Refer to the file 'FOUR_SQUARE_CREDENTIALS.txt' within this project to obtain the actual Four Square's API credentials.

   `export FOUR_SQUARE_CREDENTIALS="client_id=5CU42VV&client_secret=KD89asd"`